Fody/.github/.github/ISSUE_TEMPLATE/bug_report.md

 #### You should already be a Patron

-To be using Fody you should be a [Patron](https://opencollective.com/fody/order/3059).
-See [Licensing/Patron FAQ](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md).
-With that in mind, it is assumed anyone raising an issue is already a Patron.
+**It is expected that all developers using Fody either [become a Patron on OpenCollective](https://opencollective.com/fody/contribute/patron-3059), or have a [Tidelift Subscription](https://tidelift.com/subscription/pkg/nuget-fody?utm_source=nuget-fody&utm_medium=referral&utm_campaign=enterprise).
+[See Licensing/Patron FAQ](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md) for more information.** With that in mind, it is assumed anyone raising an issue is already a Patron.
 As such your GitHub Id may be verified against the [OpenCollective contributors](https://opencollective.com/fody#contributors).
 This process will depend on the issue quality, your circumstances, and the impact on the larger user base.

 #### Preamble